davehudson67/BayesianModelComparisonsRCode/README.md

 ## Mongoose data analysis -
-Download the data and upload to the empty 'MongooseDataAnalysis/Data' folder
+Download the data and upload to the empty 'MongooseDataAnalysis/Data' folder We suggest starting a new R session for each of the analyses.

 ### Initial Model Comparison
 set working directory to: 'MongooseDataAnalysis/InitialModelComparison'